Skip to content

 export PALS_RPC_TIMEOUT=240

-The CPU affinity should be set manually through mpiexec.
-You can do this the following way:
+CPU affinity should be set manually through mpiexec:

 mpiexec ... --cpu-bind=${CPU_BIND}

-These bindings should be use along with the following oneCCL and Horovod environment variable settings:
+These bindings should be used along with the following oneCCL and Horovod environment variable settings:

 Each workload may perform better with different settings.
-The criteria for choosing the cpu bindings are:
+The criteria for choosing CPU bindings are:

-• Binding for GPU and NIC affinity – To bind the ranks to cores on the proper socket or NUMA nodes.
+• GPU and NIC affinity -- Bind ranks to cores on the appropriate socket or NUMA node.

-Important: This setup is a work in progress, and based on observed performance.
-The recommended settings are likely to changed with new framework releases.
+This setup is a work in progress based on observed performance.
+The recommended settings are likely to change with new frameworks module releases.
+To learn more about CPU binding, see the Running Jobs page.

 Distributed training with TensorFlow on Aurora is facilitated through Horovod, using Intel Optimization for Horovod.

-The key steps in performing distributed training are laid out in the following example:
+The key steps for distributed training are outlined in the following example:

-Detailed implementation of the same example is here:
+A detailed implementation of the same example is available here:

-A suite of detailed and well documented examples is part of Intel's optimization for Horovod repository:
+A suite of detailed and well-documented examples is available in the Intel Optimization for Horovod repository:

 #!/bin/bash -l